cyuan-uw/Qspace_Deep_Learning/README.md

 https://user-images.githubusercontent.com/1512443/147379103-f3d80ff6-dcac-440b-b829-2111cfb685ae.mov

 This repository provides implementation codes for "Jointly estimating parametric maps of multiple diffusion models from undersampled q-space data: A comparison of three deep learning approaches."
+If you use the codes in this repository in your work, please cite it using:

 ## Setting up a Python env and installing required packages